Cyb3RGER/evermizer-tracker-package/README.md

 # Installation

-Just download the source or lastest build and put in your packs folder ("Documents/EmoTracker/packs/" for EmoTracker) (as a zip or unpacked, both works).
+Just download the lastest build and put in your packs folder ("Documents/EmoTracker/packs/" for EmoTracker) (as a zip or unpacked, both works).

 # Credits